Not the destination but the human

 5. Dusky Moorhen

-As you relax on a bench in the Royal Botanical Gardens, you spot a curious creature dabbling away.
-Its body and head are black, but its facial shield and bill are bright red, ending in a yellow tip.
-It almost resembles a duck.
-As you watch, the creature decides its had enough of the water and slips out to rummage along the shores.
-Oh dear, just look at the size of its toes!
-Just like nature’s own clown shoes.
-However, it is not in the least embarrassed by the sheer size of its feet as it ambles along the shore, making sure that with each step, you see the wondrous size of its bumpy feet.
+As you relax on a bench in the Royal Botanical Gardens, you spot a curious creature dabbling in the water.
+Its body and head are black, but its facial shield and bill blaze bright red, ending in a yellow tip.
+It almost resembles a duck at first glance.

 Fun fact: The Dusky Moorhen can be found in Australia, Indonesia, and New Guinea!